 Its name is derived from its shape.
-These types of cameras are standalone and usually has an indoor and outdoor variant.
+These types of cameras are standalone and usually have an indoor and outdoor variant.

 These security cameras have a cylindrical body shape like a rifle bullet.
 Useful in low-light areas and has a smaller footprint.